dhruvilpatel07/dhruvilpatel07/README.md

 **dhruvilpatel07/dhruvilpatel07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+-->
 - 🔭 I’m currently working on ...
 College capstone project.
-It's an food ordering iOS App check out [More details](https://github.com/dhruvilpatel07/GuruLukshmi_Kiosk) here
+It's an food ordering iOS App check out [more details](https://github.com/dhruvilpatel07/GuruLukshmi_Kiosk) here
 - 🌱 I’m currently learning ...
 Swift / SwiftUI
 - 👯 I’m looking to collaborate on ...
 Swift
 - 🤔 I’m looking for help with ...